-The plight of British-Iranian woman Nazanin Zaghari-Ratcliffe, sentenced to five years in jail after being convicted of spying, has focused attention on other people with dual nationality or foreign permanent residency who are languishing in the Islamic Republic's prisons.
+The plight of British-Iranian woman Nazanin Zaghari-Ratcliffe, sentenced to five years in jail after being convicted of spying, has focused attention on Iranians with dual nationality or foreign permanent residency who are held in the Islamic Republic's prisons.

 Siamak and Baquer Namazi (Iran-US)

-His octogenarian father Baquer, a retired Unicef official, was arrested in February 2016 after officials granted him permission to visit his son at Evin Prison in Tehran.
+He was arrested by the Revolutionary Guards in October 2015, while his octogenarian father Baquer was arrested in February 2016 after Iranian officials granted him permission to visit his sonin prison.

 Their lawyer said they denied the charges against them.
 He also complained that they had been held in solitary confinement and denied access to legal representation, and had suffered health problems.
 Siamak is also alleged to have been tortured.

-The UN Working Group on Arbitrary Detention said in September 2017 that the Namazis' imprisonment violated the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, and demanded their release.
+The UN Working Group on Arbitrary Detention said the Namazis' imprisonment violated the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, and demanded their release.

 In March 2018, Baquer was given medical leave from prison and placed under house arrest.
-That November, the Namazi family warned that his health was rapidly deteriorating and appealed to the Iranian authorities to let him leave the country for medical treatment.
-They said he had a heart condition and epilepsy.
+The Namazi family has warned that his health was rapidly deteriorating.

 Ahmadreza Djalali (Iran-Sweden)